A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: The use of auxiliary outcomes to test treatment effects in subgroups

 The FWER for simulation scenarios 1 and 2, with $R_{k,c} =1,2,10$, is between $0.051$ and $0.065$.
 In scenario 3, where the auxiliary outcomes incorrectly suggest no treatment effects in both subgroups, for increasing values of $\lambda,$ $H_{0,1}$ is rejected in a proportion of the simulations that varies between $0.63$ and $0.67$, for all $R_{k,c} =1,2,10.$ In scenario 4, where the auxiliary variable correctly indicates the presence of a treatment effect for group 1, $H_{0,1}$ is rejected in a proportion of the simulations between $0.73$ and $0.76.$

-When we considered multiple $\lambda$ values, we observed larger variations of the operating characteristic in scenario 5, with a positive treatment effect on the primary outcomes in subgroup 1 but a negative effect on the auxiliary outcome in this subgroup.
-In this scenario, $H_{0,1}$ is rejected in a proportion of the simulations between $0.34$ to $0.59$ (\tablename~{S2}).
+We observed larger variations of the operating characteristic in scenario 5, with a positive treatment effect on the primary outcomes in subgroup 1 but a negative effect on the auxiliary outcome in this subgroup.
+In this scenario, $H_{0,1}$ is rejected in a proportion of the simulations between $0.34$ to $0.59$ (\tablename~\ref{tab:s3}).
 As expected, with larger values of $\beta$ the frequency of false negative results increases.